infiniteloop108/CS654-Dumb-Calculator/README.md

 3. Android Studio (with sdk 22, 23)

 ##Setting up redis:
-You need to setup Redis before using this

 Download the latest redis and install it
 You next need to setup directories for redis persistence/temp files